Table of Contents

 {"django": 26391, "celery-worker": 26424}

-Finding SWIRL processes
+Finding SWIRL Processes

-On OS/X or Linux:
+On macOS or Linux:

 ps -ef | grep daphne